Table of Contents

 1. Protects customer funds

 Nodal accounts protect the customer from being duped.
 The customers’ funds go directly into the nodal account instead of the intermediary (like payment gateway/aggregator).
-This ensures the funds are not misuse
+This ensures the funds are not misused.

 2. Ensures prompt settlements